 The first mid-term conference of the DIAL (Dynamics of Inequality Across the Life-course) research programme will take place from the 6th to the 8th of June 2019.

-The call for papers is now closed and the decisions will be made in February 8th, 2019.
+The call for papers is now closed and the decisions are made!

 For more information, visit http://dynamicsofinequality.org/midterm-conference

 In Episode 2 of the DIAL podcast, Bram Hogendoorn from the University of Amsterdam discusses the DIAL Working Paper, Divorce and the growth of poverty over the life course: a risk and vulnerability approach.